-Abanico Fish Scale Tiles (also known as fan tiles, scallop tiles, mermaid tiles) are an incredibly beautiful addition to any residential or commercial project.
+Abanico Fish Scale Tiles, also known as fan tiles, scallop tiles or mermaid tiles, are an incredibly beautiful addition to any residential or commercial project.

-These tiles will make your backsplash, fireplace, shower, or bathroom wall stand out.
+These tiles will make your backsplash, fireplace, shower, or bathroom wall stand out with their modern tile design.
 The 1920s Art Deco era popularized this pattern in interior design and its appearance on tiled spaces can be admired in many places across the world.

 As Clay Imports has many popular options in this style, we’ve put together a guide on everything you need to know below and a movie!